WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * [24 June 2019](#date-24-june-2019)
 * [17 June 2019](#date-17-june-2019)

-### Date: 12 January 2020
+### Date: 13 January 2020

 #### Who did you help this week?

 * Helped JK by creating issues and project board/milestones
+  * KW: Really cool!

 #### Who helped you this week?

-* Yo helped me understand the application process for the Wellcome foundation!
+* YY helped me understand the application process for the Wellcome foundation!
+  * KW: Fun!
+  * KW: Can you arrange a meeting w me, SL & YY (if she'd like to come?) to take this forwards?

 #### What did you achieve?

 * Transcripts complete!
 44,452 words!
+  * KW: AMAZING!
 * Repo created for new development work with README
 * Researched funding options
-* Wrote abstract for conference paper with Ismael
+* Wrote abstract for conference paper with IKG
+  * KW: Fab - do talk with SF, & link up with me & IKG on slack

 #### What did you struggle with?

 * Finding good times to collaborate with people!
-* Turing Way Chapter
+* Turing Way chapter

 #### Where do you need help from Kirstie?